 See more Shed & Fence Paint & Treatments

-Ronseal Fence life Tudor black oak Matt Opaque Shed & fence treatment 9L
+Ronseal One coat fence life Tudor black oak Matt Shed & fence treatment 9L

 You can apply this opaque shed and fence treatment from the Ronseal Fence life range to all rough sawn sheds and fences, using a brush, to colour and provide protection.
 It takes 1 hour to dry and will cover up to 6 m² per litre on average.